NiramaiPNayanar/A-Better-Life/README.md

   📺 [Watch on YouTube](https://www.youtube.com/watch?v=MnFd34zXbY8)

-### 🚀 Retake Back Your Life
+### 🚀 Dopamine Detox

-* **How to Retake Control of Your Life**
+* **Retake Control of Your Life**
-  A motivating guide on reclaiming your time, focus, and purpose in the face of modern distractions.
+  A powerful guide on escaping the trap of constant stimulation, rebuilding your focus, and finding meaning through discomfort.

   📺 [Watch on YouTube](https://www.youtube.com/watch?v=XjV4HYZTJB8&t=20s)